bayersglassey/cartbox/README.md

 ## The E-Commerce Web App

 E-commerce made simple!
-Pure HTML, no CSS or Javascript - just as God intended.
+Pure HTML, no Javascript - just as God intended.

 (Just kidding.
 Use the API for goodness' sake.)